denagyantal/triple_tech/program_list_website/README.md

 ### What we expect

 - See how your code is structured
-- See you would refactor some existing code to improve the codebase
+- See how you would refactor some existing code to improve the codebase
 - Our code is not tested properly!
 Add tests where considered :)

 ## API description